 The Petite Knockout Rose is a low maintenance plant.

-It does need some routine trimming and pruning to clear out unwanted canes.
+It does need some routine trimming and pruning to clear out unwanted canes and provide for good air circulation.
 The best time for this pruning is in early spring or late winter.
 More on Pruning Knockout Roses.

 Knockout Roses are also known for being self-cleaning.
 Thus, there is no need for deadheading, the process of removing old or dead blooms from roses.